 Danson is best known for his role on the TV Show “Cheers,” but for those in the conservation movement, he is famous for his work as a passionate ocean advocate and Oceana spokesman.
 Danson helped create the American Oceans Campaign in 1987, which eventually became Oceana in 2001.
 In the last two decades, Ted has appeared in public service announcements, appealing to donors and testifying to the government on the condition of our oceans.

 Davis is a jewelry designer and activist.
 She and her husband, Andrew, are advocates for numerous environmental and educational causes.
 Through their family foundations, they work to protect and improve the lives of children, a goal that cannot be achieved without safeguarding the world’s oceans.
-Davis is on the Lady Bird Johnson Wildflower Center Advisory Council at the University of Texas in Austin and is an active member of Oceana’s Ocean Council.
+Davis serves on the Board of Directors of EarthEcho and is on The Lady Bird Johnson Wildflower Center Advisory Council at the University of Texas in Austin.
+She is also an active member of Oceana’s Ocean Council.

 César GaviriaThe Otun Group